LiamDalmanWatson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: adds execution permission to the owner, the group and the other users, to file hello
 8-James_Bond: sets permission to the file hello
 9-sets the mode of the file hello
+10-sets the mode of the file hello to the same as olleh's mode